 Arizona State Museum

-The Arizona State Museum is ‘the oldest and largest anthropology museum in the Southwest.’
-The museum is located on The University of Arizona’s campus and is dedicated to both research and education.
-Their collection has more than 25,000 artifacts of American Indian basketry and the largest collection of Southwest Indian pottery.
-In total, the museum is home to more than 3 million artifacts.
+Arizona State Museum is the oldest and largest anthropology museum in the Southwest.
+The museum is located on University of Arizona’s campus and is dedicated to both research and education.
+It has more than 25,000 examples of American Indian basketry and the largest collection of Southwest Indian pottery.
+In total, the museum is home to more than 3m catalogued objects.

 Saguaro National Park

-Saguaro National Park is comprised of an area of about 150 miles around Tucson, and it is divided into two areas – the Tucson Mountain District and the Rincon Mountain District.
+Saguaro National Park, with more than 150 miles of hiking trails, is divided into two areas – the Tucson Mountain District and the Rincon Mountain District.
 Try the Valley View Overlook Trail or one of the five picnic areas in the Tucson Mountain District.
-The Rincon Mountain District also offers a scenic Cactus Forest Loop drive.
-The park is also home to the nation’s largest cacti, the giant saguaro that gives the park its name.
+The Rincon Mountain District also offers a scenic Cactus Forest Loop Drive.
+The terrain is packed with samples of the nation’s largest cactus, the giant saguaro that gives the park its name.

 Kitt Peak National Observatory

 Kitt Peak National Observatory has a large array of optical and radio telescopes.
 The observatory is located on the Kitt Peak of the Quinlan Mountains, and the National Optical Astronomy Observatory employs a team that conducts research at the site.
-People can come and visit the center and learn about what the team is doing at their visitor center.
+Visitors can learn about what the team is working on at the visitor center.